I hate to be the bearer of bad news, but if you love impatiens, you’ll need to consider some good substitutes.

 I know this is hard.
 You’re not alone if you feel like impatiens are/were the perfect easy plant to mass in shady areas.
 The colors are/were great: white, purple, magenta, pink, lavender, salmon.
 New Guinea impatiens are a nice alternative.
 There are so many more.
 What’s nice about the New Guinea impatiens is that you can look to buy it in jumbo packs and carry on with easy mass planting (if you like 🙂 as you might have before with regular impatiens.

 Here’s a list of some good impatiens alternatives:

 And, remember, there are PLENTY more fantastic choices and substitutes.

 The bright flowers you loved from impatiens can be enjoyed with the many different New Guinea impatiens.
 Sutera, (formerly Bacopa) offers an excellent trailing groundcover for part shade and they’re available in white, pale blue, and lavendar.

 p.s: What are your some of your favorite shade garden plants and alternatives?
 I’d love to know!
 Like this post?
-Stay in Touch – Sign up for our weekly blog updates 🙂
+Stay in Touch – Sign up for our blog updates (top right of this site) 🙂